engineertree5/tree5_treehouse/docs/lbd/studyguide.md

 # Stock Buying / Research Guide
 I use the below criteria when researching stocks to understand the company risk level to better protect my investment $$$.
 The list by no means is perfect and will probably change overtime.

-#### Strong Leadership
-Long-term focus on the growth and vision of the company.
-When looking to invest money into a company it is important for me to find a CEO or management team with a strong focus on the future.

-#### Cash on hand
-When I'm looking into a company and the finances behind the business.
-There needs to be enough cash on hand to cover the debt taken out by the company.
-Meaning, if the company is overloaded with debt and they do not have enough cash to cover said debt.
-I'm going to take a deep look at the debt, it may be new debt with a low interest rate or it may be high interest debt that is owed back to the borrower soon.
-Certainly want to steer clear of companies that do not have a clear path to profitability or have too much debt that cannot be covered by cash on hand.

 #### Revenue

 <details>